 How to Choose a Business Email Service Provider: 6 Criteria That Matter

 When selecting an ESP, evaluate the six factors below before trialing.
-Feature checklists vary, but these six directly determine whether your email reaches the inbox and scales with your business.
+Feature checklists vary, but these six determine whether your email reaches the inbox, whether the team can ship campaigns without engineering every small change, and whether the platform scales beyond the first sending domain.

 Key Criteria for the Best Email Service Provider